SCHOOL EVENTS FOR NEW STUDENTS

-Are there any events for new families to learn more or get to know each other?
+Q: Are there any events for families with new students to learn more or get to know each other?

 Yes, to learn more about your new school and teacher, it’s helpful to attend these events:

 The TK assignment is typically finalized in August.
-For the 2017-2018 school year, there will be TK classes at Lomita Park and Meadows School.
+For the 2018-2019 school year, there will be TK classes at Lomita Park and Meadows.
 Please check the district website for TK information in August for more current information.

 You don’t need to buy any school supplies.
 Instead, you will receive an email about donating money for school supplies from the PTA around July/ August.
 Our PTA coordinates the supplies for the entire school, so that supplies are in the classroom ready for your child at the beginning of the school year.